openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-textarea.md

 The custom keyboard's height can be set through the **height** attribute of the custom component's root node, and its width is fixed at the default value.

-The custom keyboard is displayed on top of the current page, without compressing or raising the page.
+The custom keyboard is presented by overlaying the original screen, which is not compressed or lifted if avoid mode is not enabled or avoidance is not needed for the text box.

 The custom keyboard cannot obtain the focus, but it blocks gesture events.